jfblanchard/batch-image-resize/README.md

 # Image Resizer

-A Python desktop application that batch resizes images while maintaining high quality.
-Features a modern GUI interface with progress tracking.
+A Simple Python desktop tool that batch resizes images while maintaining high quality.
+Has a simple GUI interface with progress tracking.

 ## Features